-The United States has long recognized the need to offer financial assistance and protection to its military members and the most recent law passed was the Servicemembers Civil Relief Act (SCRA) in 2003.
+The United States has long recognized the need to offer financial assistance and protection to its military members, which was the spark for passing the Servicemembers Civil Relief Act (SCRA) in 2003.
 The main purpose of the SCRA is to allow servicemembers to focus on their job responsibilities without fear of adverse financial consequences for themselves or their families while they are training or fighting in battle.

 The SCRA protects members of the Army, Navy, Air Force, Marine Corps and Coast Guard who are on active duty or absent from duty as a result of being wounded or granted leave.
 It also protects members of the National Guard called to active duty and those who are active commissioned officers of the Public Health Service or the National Oceanic and Atmospheric Administrations.